sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Gentoo.
 The Sage on Gentoo project (http://github.com/cschwan/sage-on-gentoo) is aimed at properly integrating Sage to the Gentoo system, so is quite different to how Sage builds on all other platforms.
 This is designed for end users, not developers.
 However, a recent Sage should build from the source on Gentoo, but that would not be the normal way to use Sage on Gentoo.
  * Red Hat Enterprise Linux Server 5.3 or later.
  * SUSE Linux Enterprise Server 10 or later on Intel Itanium processors
  * Ubuntu 8 or later.
-For Ubuntu 11.10, you need at least sage-4.8.
+ * Ubuntu 11.10 will be supported in sage-4.8.

 Other Linux distributions, such as Slackware are never tested, so may or may not work.